zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 ## Step 2(b): Verifying frame advancements

-1. Input your current frame after reaching a safe frame and then check “Create Timeline” and Calculate.
+1. Input your current frame after reaching a safe frame and then check “Create Timeline” and "Calculate".
   - Once you have landed on a safe frame and have used that frame to create a Timeline, do not change it.
 Otherwise the Timeline will be off and you'll have to restart from Step 2.

 2. Press `Select` on your 3DS to advance several times and compare to what the next frames are given in 3DSRNGTool.